 There are many ways to stimulate an acupuncture point other than by needling it, and a number of massage therapy disciplines from around the world utilise these points in similar ways.
 Acupressure refers to massaging these points with various techniques other than a needle.

-Acupuncture and Herbal Medicine in Orange
+Acupuncture vs Herbal Medicine

 Traditional Chinese medicine uses a range of tools to treat disease, but the two main ones are acupuncture and Chinese herbal medicine.
 Depending on the diagnosis, many treatments will involve a combination of these two.
-For example, a patient with frozen shoulder or sciatica pain may get sufficient benefit from acupuncture by itself, while a patient with insomnia might take only herbal medicine.
+For example, in a patient with frozen shoulder or sciatic pain may be recommended that acupuncture be used alone, while a patient with insomnia might take only herbal medicine.
 In most conditions, however, acupuncture and herbal medicine in combination tends to achieve the best results.

 This treatment should produce a very mild sensation in the form of a dull ache, a throbbing sensation or electric shoot.
 This is a sign the needle is in place and is doing its work.
 The feeling is often described as relieving, relaxing, and even enjoyable, not unlike a deep massage.

 Electro-acupuncture is an excellent enhancement to traditional methods and Dr Chris Booth uses it regularly at his clinics in both Orange and Bathurst.
 This treatment is used mainly to treat pain and musculoskeletal disorders and involves passing a mild electrical current between two needles.

-Australian Health Care Funds
+Australian Private Health Care Funds